The estate is located in the municipality of Cantenac Margaux

 (Bordeaux).
-The origin dates back to a noble Lasalle in the 17th century.
-At the beginning of the 18th century it was bought by the British wine merchant John Collingwood, whose daughter married the Irishman Mark Kirwan, who gave the estate its present name in 1775.
-During a visit to Bordeaux, the future US President Thomas visited Jefferson
+The origin goes back to a noble estate Lasalle in the 17th century.
+At the beginning of the 18th century it was bought by the British wine merchant John Collingwood, whose daughter married the Irish Mark Kirwan, who gave the estate its current name in 1775.
+On the occasion of a visit to Bordeaux, the later US President visited Thomas Jefferson

 (1743-1826) Château Kirwan and classified it in the "second category".
 In the Bordeaux Classification

-In 1855, the estate received the third place (Troisième Cru Classé).
+In 1855 the estate received third place (Troisième Cru Classé).

-After several changes of ownership, it was bought in 1925 by the company Schröder and Schÿler, the family Schÿler still owns shares today.
-From the year 1979 Didier Cuvelier took over the management.
+After several changes of ownership it was bought by the Schröder and Schÿler company in 1925, the Schÿler family still owns shares.
+Didier Cuvelier took over the management in 1979.
 In the 1990s, the well-known oenologist Michel Rolland

-(* 1947) provided support.
-In this context, extensive investments were made in the cellar technology.
+(* 1947) support provided.
+In this context, extensive investments were made in the basement technology.
 The vineyards cover 35 hectares of vines with the varieties Cabernet Sauvignon (40%), Merlot (30%), Cabernet Franc (20%) and Petit Verdot (10%).
-The extremely long-lived red wine ripens for 18 to 24 months in one-third new barriques.
+The extremely long-lived red wine is aged for 18 to 24 months in one-third new barriques.
 The second wine is called "Les Charmes de Kirwan".